benjaminy/ManyHands/Documentation/2018/diary.md

 It's debatable how important forward secrecy is, because the database is always there.
 But I think it's still an important feature, at least because in principle it's possible to purge data from the database.

+bwc.
+Attemping to understand the double ratchet algorithm is tricky because it is utilizing some capabillities of the DH algorithm that I am not fully familiar with.
+The nature of DH Ratchet algorithms "ping pong behavior" of replacing ratchet key pairs seems interesting at 50,000 feet.
+But makes little to no sense when my feet are on the ground.
+I guess the part that is most confusing as of now is the importance or significance of the DH output that is generated at every step.

 ------
 2018-5-29